-This Frankenstein anticipation guide PDF prepares students to read the original novel by Mary Shelley.
-Activate prior knowledge, engage with key theme subjects, create interest, and set a purpose for reading.
+This Frankenstein anticipation guide prepares students to read the original novel by Mary Shelley.
+Activate prior knowledge, engage with key theme subjects, create interest, and set purpose for reading.

-The most important theme subjects are on the front page of the PDF handout.
-Some teachers have very limited class time and might only use page one.
+The most important theme subjects are on the front page of the handout.
+Some teachers might only use page one.
 If students will be discussing the statements in groups, some will finish more quickly than others.
 You can bring the class back together to discuss the first statements even if some groups did not finish.

 Here is the second page of the Frankenstein Anticipation Guide PDF:

 Related Post: 15 Frankenstein Pre-reading Activities